oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - A technical break-down of every script that needs to be introduced.
 - A description of every new third party dependency and service needed and why.
 Dependencies need confirmation on compatibility with the team's current versions of Kotlin, Java, and Bazel.
 - Details on all test plans (lists of actual test names that will be added and which test suites are being changed).
 - An explanation of the high-level steps of the Oppia Android release process, and why each step is needed.
+  - Note that it's crucial to be very detailed about the specific steps that are being replaced with automation.
+It's expected that the steps not being automated will be kept at a higher level.
-It's fine to link back to the public documentation but the explanations should be your own.
+  - It's fine to link back to the public documentation but the explanations should be your own.
+  - Particular scrutiny will be placed on the start-to-finish flow for a new binary build, particularly the signing and deployment steps as these are completely new.
 - Sequence diagrams covering:
   - The end-to-end lifecycle of alpha, beta, and GA flavors of the app including their deployments to their respective platforms and the manual user steps needed in each (i.e. for final deployment or user installations for testing or end usage).
 Include how cron fits into this.
   - The end-to-end lifecycle for changelogs including the steps for manually editing them and approving deployments to update the listing on the Play Store.
 Include how cron fits into this.